iterative/dvc.org/content/docs/command-reference/fetch.md

 ## Example: Specific files or directories

-> If you tried the previous example, then you can delete the `.dvc/cache` directory
+> If you tried the previous example, delete the `.dvc/cache` directory
 > first (e.g. `rm -Rf .dvc/cache`) to follow this one.

 `dvc fetch` only downloads the tracked data corresponding to any given